omardelarosa/code-music-demos/public/slides.md

 --

--   I took some music theory courses in college. 🤷‍♂️
+-   I studied (almost) a minor's-worth of music theory courses. 👶🎼

+--

+-   I studied a master's-worth of computer science courses. 🤖🎓

 --